sea-lab-wm/bee-tool/README.md

 BEE is meant to help users provide better bug reports, increase the productivity of developers, and help researchers in their investigations.

 As a developer, you can use BEE to:
-1. help you prioritize and manage incoming issues in your software projects
+1. prioritize and manage incoming issues in your software projects
 2. check whether bug reports are complete or incomplete
 3. prompt reporters to provide the missing information when bug reports are incomplete
-4. help you easily understand and spot the main elements in bug descriptions (the OB, EB, and S2R)
+4. easily understand and spot the main elements in bug descriptions (the OB, EB, and S2R)
-5. help you automate issue/bug report analysis or develop new tools using BEE's web API
+5. automate issue/bug report analysis or develop new tools using BEE's web API

 As a researcher, you can use BEE's web API to investigate bug descriptions and to automate tasks that rely on them, such as bug reproduction, localization, duplicate detection, bug report quality assessment, etc.